LiliaFramework/Lilia/documentation/docs/developer/hooks/vendor.md

 # Vendor

-This page documents the hooks defined by the vendor module.
+This page documents hooks in the vendor category.

 ---